aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfooter/headerfooter/_index.md

 ### Remarks

-When HeaderFooter is created, it belongs to the specified document, but is not yet part of the document and ParentNode is null.To append HeaderFooter to a Section use Section.InsertAfter, Section.InsertBefore, HeadersFooters.Add or HeadersFooters.Insert.
+When **HeaderFooter** is created, it belongs to the specified document, but is not yet part of the document and **ParentNode** is null.

+To append **HeaderFooter** to a **Section** use Section.InsertAfter, Section.InsertBefore, HeadersFooters.Add or HeadersFooters.Insert.

 ### Examples